Title

 Republic Act No. 8485 establishes comprehensive regulations to promote animal welfare by ensuring humane treatment, proper facilities, and the prevention of cruelty in the breeding, transport, and care of animals across various establishments in the country.

-The primary purpose of Republic Act No. 8485 is to protect and promote the welfare of all animals in the Philippines by supervising and regulating the establishment and operations of facilities used for breeding, maintaining, keeping, treating, or training animals, whether for trade or as household pets.
+To protect and promote the welfare of all animals in the Philippines by supervising and regulating the establishment and operations of facilities used for breeding, maintaining, keeping, treating, or training animals (either as objects of trade or as household pets), including pet animals such as birds.

-The certificate is issued upon proof that the facilities for animals are adequate, clean, and sanitary, and will not be used for or cause pain and/or suffering to the animals.
+Proof that the facilities are adequate, clean and sanitary and will not be used for, nor cause pain and/or suffering to the animals.

 Analyze Cases Smarter, Faster